toholdaquill/toholdaquill.github.io/american-refugees-are-coming.md

 "Porup," the PM said.
 "You mean the author of the satire we're in right now?"

-"That's the one.
-Wait till you see the *their* terroristiness scores.
+"That's the one," Mishy-Mish said.
+"Wait till you see the *their* terroristiness scores.
 Porup especially."

 "Journalists are terorrists!" the Bassador shouted.
 "Even worse than these goddam refugees!"